Twitter shares soar in frenzied NYSE debut

 Heavy demand for the IPO shares was apparent before the final pricing.
 Market sources said investors had asked for 30 times the 70 million shares on offer in the IPO, representing about 13 percent of Twitter's outstanding common shares.

-Twitter could raise $2.1 billion if an underwriters' over-allotment is exercised, as expected, making it the second largest Internet offering in the United States behind Facebook Inc's $16 billion IPO last year and ahead of Google Inc's 2004 IPO, according to Thomson Reuters data.

-The NYSE, which snatched the listing away from its tech-focused rival, Nasdaq, marked the occasion with an enormous banner with Twitter's bird logo along its Broad Street facade.
+The NYSE NYX.N, which snatched the listing away from its tech-focused rival, Nasdaq (NDAQ.O), marked the occasion with an enormous banner with Twitter's bird logo along its Broad Street facade.

 Twitter executives including Chief Executive Dick Costolo and the three co-founders - Evan Williams, Biz Stone and Jack Dorsey - appeared on a packed exchange floor to witness the debut.